caffreyu/icra_ros_simu/README.md

-# icra_ros_simu
+# ME 5463 Final Project
-This repo is for modifying simulator of turtlebot3 for learning and preparing for the 2020 ICRA Competition.
+This repo is for the ME 5463 final project.